Friday, December 20, 2019

 Codes and Codecies

 I've been in the Atelier this week, which also marked my birthday!
 This time last week, I was in the mountains with my daughter's family and our friend Monika with her younger kids - a wonderful end of summer camping trip before the kids headed back to school.
-Then a visit to the ocean for sun in the beach, and several yummy BD meals ...
+Then we made a visit to the ocean for sun on the beach, and several yummy BD meals ...

 The Apothecary journey was again powerful, and it was an honor to hold space in the virtual classroom with several SiStars, as we watched the work unfold.
 My vessels are bubbling away...
 More to come!
 My friend Sherry and I intend to offer an in person event within the next few months.